radio-satellites/lab-ses-hab/README.md

 # lab-ses-hab
 Software for the LAB-SES HAB (wip).
 It's really messy as of now.

 Watchdog function hasn't been tested yet, but I'm pretty sure it works.
+EDIT: Yes it does work

 The software will only run on AVR chipsets, since it's AVR specific.
 I'm sure you can modify the watchdog with a seperate circuit to work better on other chipsets if needed.